S3-Portfolio/General/ResearchFreeChoice.md

 - Why are these most popular / used?
 - What is SQL and noSQL?
 - When do you use an SQL or noSQL database?
-- What is my application? > Wat is er nodig voor mijn applicatie? / deelvragen meer betrekking laten hebben tot applicatie.
+- What is my application?

+Wat is er nodig voor mijn applicatie? / deelvragen meer betrekking laten hebben tot applicatie.

 What is the best way to implement an interactive map in my application?
 - What can be used to implement an interactive map?
 - What are the pros and cons of these methods?
 - What is the implementation in my application?

+volgorde omdraaien, doelgerichter vragen opstellen.

 #### methods
 #### execution